don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

 This maps over the images in `frame` (which is an array of display data arrays) to create an array of request promises.
 It then returns a promise that combines all of those.

 In order to be able to stop a playing video, the process is wrapped in a class.
-This class has an asynchronous `play` method that returns a promise that resolves only when the playback is stopped again via the `top` method.
+This class has an asynchronous `play` method that returns a promise that resolves only when the playback is stopped again via the `stop` method.

 ```js
 function wait(time) {